 Address: Downtown – 130 – 9 Avenue S.E.

-Annual Pass Break Even point: Adult – if you plan to go more than 4 times you are better off getting a membership, Family – if you plan to go more than twice you are better off getting a membership.
+Annual Pass Break Even point: Family – if you plan to go more than twice you are better off getting a membership.
 Other membership types are also available.

 Parking: There are a number of indoor and outdoor spaces you could park downtown.
 The Civic plaza parkade (322 9 Ave SE) is probably your best best if you are looking for indoor parking for the Glenbow.
-It is run by the parkplus system and has $5 parking evenings (beginning at 6pm, weekends starting at 11am on friday and holidays.
-It is otherwise $2.75 per half hour.
-You can travel the entire way to the Glenbow inside from the parkade – it is a significant walk.
+It is run by the parkplus system and has cheaper evening and weekend parking.
+You can travel the entire way to the Glenbow inside from the parkade – it is a significant walk (but there is a lot of cool art to look at).

 Age Range: preschool – adult.